websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/system-properties.md

 # System Properties

 DXP runs in the application server's JVM.
-JVM's accept system properties.
-They can be passed in as arguments to `java` and loaded via properties files.
-Settings that are not specific to DXP are configured using system properties.
-The application server and all of the web applications, including DXP can use them.
-They're different from [Portal Properties](./portal-properties.md), which configure DXP-specific settings.
-Here are some functionalities that system properties configure:
+System properties can be passed directly to the JVM as arguments to `java` in the format `-D[name1]=[value1]` or can be loaded using DXP System Properties files.
+System properties are different from [Portal Properties](./portal-properties.md) in that they're used by the JVM.

+Your application server's prescribed script is the safest place to add/modify system properties.
+It can be used to centralize the system properties.
+Passing all of the properties in as JVM arguments eliminates timing issues by setting all of properties at application server startup.
+The application server, DXP, and all other web applications can use the properties immediately.

+DXP uses the `portal-impl.jar/system.properties` file, however, as a convenience to set required properties.
+The properties are described at [`system.properties`](https://docs.liferay.com/ce/portal/7.3-latest/propertiesdoc/system.properties.html).
+Also any system properties, including the `system.properties` can be extended or overridden using a `system-ext.properties` file.
+System properties files are loaded by the [Portal application class loader](https://help.liferay.com/hc/en-us/articles/360035828131-Liferay-Portal-Classloader-Hierarchy).
+See [Using a `system-ext.properties` file](#using-a-system-ext-properties-file) for details.
+Here are some functionalities that DXP configures using system properties:

 * File encoding
 * Logging